 08 of 09

-One thing not to do in Iceland: Use sarcasm.
-Your sense of humor back home will not be appreciated everywhere else in the world.
-Remember, English is not the first language here.
+Don't use sarcasm in Iceland.
+Your wit from back home likely will not be appreciated everywhere else in the world.
+English is not the first language here.
 Your jokes might get lost in translation, and your sarcasm might be considered as a sincere answer.
-The best recipe to follow is one of sincerity and friendliness.
-If you are in the wrong, just apologize and move on.Continue to 9 of 9 below.
+The best recipe is to be sincere and friendly.
+If you are in the wrong, then just apologize and move on.Continue to 9 of 9 below.

 09 of 09

-Unlike the rest of the non–English-speaking European countries, you have to get by speaking English in Iceland, unless you had formal tutoring in the local linguistics.
-Icelandic is astoundingly difficult to speak and even harder to pronounce.
-It is not that the locals will find you silly or incompetent when you are trying to speak their language; it is just that they don’t recognize the words that are coming out of your mouth.
+Unlike the rest of the non–English-speaking European countries, you have to get by speaking English in Iceland, unless you had formal tutoring in Icelandic.
+The language is astoundingly difficult to speak and even harder to pronounce.
+It is not that the locals will find you silly or incompetent when you are trying to speak their language; it is just that they will not recognize the words that are coming out of your mouth.
+To be courteous, you can get by with hallo for "hello," bless for goodbye, and takk for "thanks."
+Say the rest in English.
+Most Icelanders speak very good English.